 I’ve been waiting for the right moment to drop this blog.
 And since we just added love stuff to the shop, I figured this would be the perfect time to drop some Kegel knowledge.
 Why not right?
 Don’t worry, I’ve included some funny e-cards along the way 😉

-If your a women, you’ve probably heard about Kegel exercise.
-If your a mom, you’ve definitely heard about Kegel exercise.
+If your a women, you’ve probably heard about Kegel exercises.
+If your a mom, you’ve definitely heard about Kegel exercises.
 Eating healthy, getting plenty of sleep, and managing your weight are all important before and after baby.
 But getting your core muscles back to their pre-baby strength is just an important – particularly your pelvic floor.
-And there’s no better way to improve pelvic floor strength than Kegel exercise!
+And there’s no better way to improve pelvic floor strength than with a Kegel exercise!

 So what exactly is a Kegel exercise?

 A Kegel exercise is a workout for your pelvic floor muscles, also known as the pubococcygeus (PC) muscles.
 It’s a discrete movement done typically by women (though men can do it too), with or without a Kegel exerciser, Kegel balls, or other vaginal weights.
 Basically, it is a workout for your who-ha.
 I learned to do Kegels before I became pregnant, and the exercise has really helped me to bounce back down there.
 At least, that’s I’ve been told.
 Lol